 Los Angeles Conducting Institute at Caltech - June 22-26, 2020

-The Los Angeles Conducting Institute (LACI) at Caltech is a specially-designed program for advanced and developing conductors who seek to clarify their craft and deepen their artistry.
+The Los Angeles Conducting Institute (LACI) at Caltech is a specially-designed program for advanced and emerging conductors who seek to clarify their craft and deepen their artistry.
 Participants receive individual attention through daily small group conducting, supplemented by chamber and large ensemble sessions.
 Presentations and coachings from conducting faculty are enriched by special topics from a unique panel of performers and composers drawn from the LA Philharmonic, LA Chamber Orchestra, Hollywood studio orchestras, and leading conservatories, together offering insights on the art of conducting, musical interpretation, and leadership.
+New for this year is also the opportunity for individual lessons.

 H. Robert Reynolds